The HNS Schema, 1985; The HNS Browser, 1986

-A Graphical Schema was designed in 1985 and translated in to a computer based browsable schema in 1986.
-This was through serial iteration to represent the (fewest) principal elements of the human nervous system: composed of some 21 principal elements.
+This was through simple analysis and serial iteration to represent the (fewest) principal elements of the human nervous system: composed of some 21 principal elements.
 These effectively “encapsulated” the complexity of the system – where the schema elements (graphical objects) were effectively “containers” for detail.
 Interpreted as an interactive computer-based graphic, the Schema was designed to be “browsed” and objects of interest selected (“interrogated”) and when selected (with a mouse pointer) linked to detail/semantic textual names/definitions etc.

 On paper, the Graphical Schema was a static ‘map’ – festooned with text labels and lines joining labels to schema parts.

 The HNS Browser – was the first demonstrator of the concepts: ‘information modelling’, ‘browsable graphical schemas’, ‘hypergraphics/hypertext’, ‘active and interactive discovery’ and the reduction of complexity (here of the functional anatomy of the human nervous system) and ‘encapsulation’.
-The computer based browser was built in 1985 using BASIC, harnessing the power of computers & WIMP; employing ‘active & interactive’ displays e.g. the gradual, incremental composition of a schema from its parts and ‘interrogate and reveal detail’.
+The computer-based browser was built in 1985 using BASIC, harnessing the power of computers & WIMP; employing ‘active & interactive’ displays e.g. the gradual, incremental composition of a schema from its parts and ‘interrogate and reveal detail’.
 I did not realise at this time, but it also represented an implementation of the “hypertext paradigm” – but essentially in a visual, graphical (symbolic) way.

 The Neuraxis (outline of Forebrain, Brainstem & Spinal Cord) parts/levels were drawn level by level – stopping at each stage and displaying the equivalent named part/level.
-The Neuraxis is biltaterally symmetrical and this is essential to understand in order to understand the various pathways – ascending and descending and decussating between the neurons and centres at the various levels..
+The Neuraxis is bilaterally symmetrical and this is essential to understand in order to understand the various pathways – ascending and descending and decussating between the neurons and centres at the various levels..
 This outline was drawn on the screen in its two halves – left and right – simultaneously.

 The principal centres (of neurons) were progressively displayed – in the Spinal Cord (here – the CCG Central Core Grey – made up of LMN Lower Motor Neurons and Interneurons) and then in the Brainstem and Forebrain.